gowrav/gowrav.github.io/_posts/2020-07-20-sound-advice-for-daring.md

 Luckily, this is not the complete story.

-Let's make it a bit personal..
+Let's make it a bit personal.

-***Have you ever felt that you don't deserve that girl because she's too beautiful?***
+***Have I ever felt that I don't deserve that girl because she's too beautiful?***

-I don't anymore., If I find a woman attractive, I would definitely try my luck with her.
+did Yes.., Not anymore., If I find a woman attractive, I would definitely try my luck with her.

 > Imagine the worst possible thing that can happen if you ask her out.!, It's infinitely better than beliving she is not for you.